Resolve QuickBooks Error 6143 Using These Simple Methods

 Now, try again to open your company file or create a backup.
 If you can do so, you’re good to go.
 However, if QuickBooks error 6143 persists, proceed to the next solution.

-The QuickBooks File Doctor ensures there are no network issues when opening a company file on the network while running a quick repair to any data damage or corruption.
-For the tool, you must get the Tool Hub in the most recent version:
+The QuickBooks File Doctor ensures there are no network issues when opening a company file and runs a quick repair.
+To run the utility, you must get the Tool Hub in the most recent version:

 • Launch the Tool Hub by double-clicking on its icon.